 About the Hall of Fame

-The Houston Marathon Hall of Fame is proud to welcome Carl Moerer to its Class of 2015 for his significant contributions to this great event!
+The Houston Marathon Hall of Fame is proud to welcome Susan Poorman Blackie to its Class of 2016 for her significant contributions to this great event.

 Class of 2016